Shuttle/shuttle-esb/src/components/message-handling-assessor.md

 An implementation of the `IMessageHandlerAssessor` interface is used to determine whether a message should be processed.

-If you do not specify your own implementation of the `IMessageHandlingAssessor` the `DefaultMessageHandlingAssessor` will be used.
+If you do not specify your own implementation of the `IMessageHandlingAssessor` the `MessageHandlingAssessor` will be used.

 ## Methods